 After chatting for a little bit and telling them about my Japan trip, it was time for me to head off into the night and continue on to Tochigi.
 Besides trying McDonalds in Japan for the first time (which was great and had 10/10 customer service by the way), that pretty much sums up my second day.

-Days two and three were spent at Twin Ring Motegi for Super GT and the Honda Collection Hall which I’ve already made separate posts about, so we’ll jump straight into day four of my adventure.
+Days three and four were spent at Twin Ring Motegi for Super GT and the Honda Collection Hall which I’ve already made separate posts about, so we’ll jump straight into day five of my adventure.
 The plan this day was to go from Tochigi all the way to Osaka, but first I had to drive back to Tokyo to return my rental car.

 And here it is in all its misguided GPS glory.
 The car that I had been driving for a few days (and also acted as my tour guide of Yokohama Bay) was this Nissan DAYZ ROOX Highway Star.
 This is a neat little (but incredibly tall) Kei car powered by a 659cc, three cylinder, OHC engine producing a whopping 52PS and 42lbft.